Glaucoma symptoms and signs

 Fortunately, with a timely diagnosis and treatment, there’s a good chance you’ll be able to keep the vision you have.

-There are also sudden-onset forms of glaucoma that can cause very painful symptoms.
-These are less common, but they require immediate medical treatment.
+There also is a sudden-onset form of glaucoma (acute angle-closure glaucoma) that can cause very painful symptoms and requires immediate medical treatment.

 Here are the signs and symptoms of each type of glaucoma: